aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/annotation/annotation-add-delete-and-get-annotation/add-link-annotation/_index.md

 The following code snippet shows how to add Link Annotation to a PDF file.
 ```
+using Aspose.Pdf.Annotations;
+using Aspose.Pdf.Text;
+using System;
+using System.Collections.Generic;
+using System.Linq;
+using System.Text;
+using System.Threading.Tasks;
 class ExampleLinkAnnotations
     {
         // The path to the documents directory.